 - Pain, especially after resting the Achilles tendon as it tightens and stiffens up due to the scar tissue.

-- An obvious knot (nodule) of tissue on the back of the heel.
+- An obvious knot (nodule) of tissue on the back of the heal.

 - Slight swelling.